priyabattula211/salesforce-training/week-1/Day-6/README.md

 ---

-## 14. Why Do Enterprise Systems Need Event-Driven Behavior?
+## 12. Why Do Enterprise Systems Need Event-Driven Behavior?

 Enterprise systems handle large amounts of data and users.

-Event-driven behavior helps systems:
+Event-driven systems help applications:
-- React instantly to changes
+- React instantly
 - Reduce manual work
 - Improve automation
-- Support scalability
+- Improve scalability
-- Improve real-time processing
+- Support real-time processing

-Without automation, organizations would struggle to manage business operations efficiently.

 ---

-## 15. Key Learnings
+## Key Learnings

-- SOQL is used to retrieve Salesforce data.
+- SOQL is used for querying Salesforce data.
 - Apex Triggers automate actions when data changes.
 - Before Triggers are mainly used for validation.
-- After Triggers are mainly used for automation.
+- After Triggers are used for automation.
 - Flows are useful for simple automation.
 - Triggers are useful for advanced business logic.
 - Event-driven systems improve enterprise automation.